GssGuru/Login-Beginner/README.md

-# Login Page
+# About the application
-Simple example login page with 1 Button, 2 EditText and internet request
+Simple example login page with 1 Button, 2 EditText and internet request.
+We take the data from the input fields and when you click on the button, send a request to the server and wait for an answer

 # Attention!
 This example was created exclusively for very beginner programmers.
 For such a code you will be dismissed from work but at this stage he will help you understand the essence of the work.

-# About the aplication
- - Simple example client-server aplication
- - Work with restful api
- - Saving data to work offline

 # Preview
 ![](http://media.giphy.com/media/5b9xDSw5DBiGBGwRak/giphy.gif) ![](http://media.giphy.com/media/4VXZfmSXGJAiC3wsZb/giphy.gif)

-# Solution
+# Code
 <details><summary>Open</summary>
 <p>